twopelu/galaxypy/README.md

-# galaxypy
+# Galaxy

-Galaxy is an utility written in Python to organize your bookmarks in a galaxy layout
+Galaxy is a utility written in Python to organize your bookmarks in a galaxy layout

+## TO-DO List

+- Add unit and integration tests
+- Use logging instead of print
+- Setup project with distutils